joelgrus/data-science-from-scratch/code-python3/README.md

 # Updating the code from Python 2 to Python 3

+After many requests, here's the code from the book updated from Python 2 to Python 3.
+I have been telling people that there aren't too many changes required, but it turned out there were quite a few.
+Start-to-finish I'd say the porting took me about 4 hours, and I'm pretty familiar with the code.
+Here's a fairly comprehensive list of the issues I ran into.

 ## `print`

 The first and most obvious difference is that in Python 3 `print` takes parentheses.